MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/channel-setup-callcenter.md

 1. Configure any additional settings as required for the payment type.
 1. On the **Action pane**, select **Save**.

-The following image shows an example for a cash payment method.
+The following image shows an example of a cash payment method.

 ![Example payment methods](media/channel-setup-retail-5.png)